Startup Valuation Calculator

 Series B15-20%45-50%

-Employee pool (cumulative)10-20%
+Employee pool (cumulative)10-20%n/a

 Goal: founders should retain 25-40% at exit for meaningful wealth creation.

-Warning: over-raising at a high valuation creates a "valuation trap" — you must grow into it or face a down round next time.
+Warning: over-raising at a high valuation creates a "valuation trap".
+You must grow into it or face a down round next time.

-What drives higher valuations?
+§What drives higher valuations?

 FactorImpactHow to Demonstrate